KnuttPipeline/KnuttPipeline.github.io/install.md

 Coming soon
 {: .label .label-yellow }

-The pipelines only require working installations of conda and Snakemake.
+The pipelines only requires a working installation of conda and Snakemake.

 ## miniConda